sternsc/FonaDyn-3-1-2/UPDATING.md

 Updating the sc3-plugins to a higher version
 ============================================

 1. Delete the folder SC3plugins.
-It is either in the <userExtensionDir> or in the <systemExtensionDir>.
+It is either in the userExtensionDir or in the systemExtensionDir.

 2. Download the latest release from https://supercollider.github.io/sc3-plugins.
 They come in a ZIP file (or a .tar file, for Linux).

-3. Copy the folder SC3plugins from the archive file into <userExtensionDir> (for the current user only) or <systemExtensionDir> (for all users of SuperCollider on your machine).
+3. Copy the folder SC3plugins from the archive file into userExtensionDir (for the current user only) or systemExtensionDir (for all users of SuperCollider on your machine).